evolvedbinary/hsg-project-wiki/Setup.md

         /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

     Follow any instructions that Homebrew presents you with.
-For example, it may prompt you to install Xcode or accept the Xcode license (in which case you should do as directed, and once done, re-enter the command to install homebrew).
+For example, it may prompt you to install Xcode or accept the Xcode license (in which case you should do as directed, and once done, re-enter the command to install Homebrew).

 1. To confirm Homebrew installed correctly, enter this command: